 192 Roman consuls: Lucius Aelius Aurelius Commodus Antoninus and Publius Helvius Pertinax.
 On May 22 Dong Zhuo is assassinated by his adoptive son Lu Bu (-198), "the Flying General" (the Chinese Achilles) (master of horseback riding and archery, known for wielding his Sky Piercer atop his steed Red Hare) after a plot by interior minister Wang Yun; Xian Di becomes a puppet of the feuding warlords.
 On Dec.
 31 Roman emperor (since 180) Commodus (b.
 161), who is fond of dressing in lion skins and carrying a club like Hercules is drugged by his concubine Marcia, then strangled in his bath in the gladiator school by a wrestler named Narcissus working for impertinent prefect of the city of Rome Publius Helvius Pertinax (126-93) (son of a timber merchant in NW Italy who works his way up from centurion to prefect of a cohort, Rhine fleet cmdr., procurator of Dacia, senator, consul, and proconsul), who declares himself Roman emperor #19 (until 193) after fooling the Praetorians to think that Commodus had died of apoplexy after elevating him to the throne?
 Deaths: Roman emperor #18 (180-92) Commodus (b.
 161) on Dec.
 31 in Rome (assassinated.

 193 The 243rd Olympiad.
 On Jan.
-1 the Senate ratifies the election of experienced, strict and frugal Roman emperor (since 192) Pertinax (b.
+1 the Senate ratifies the election of experienced, strict, and frugal Roman emperor (since 192) Pertinax (b.
 126), and flushes, er, brands the memory of Commodus with eternal infamy, taking away his honors and erasing his titles from public monuments, demolishing his statues, and dragging his body with a hook into the dressing room of the gladiators, but Pertinax insists on giving him the last rites, with Commodus' brother-in-law Claudius Pompeianus giving the oration; Pertinax gives his personal fortune to his wife and son, refuses to elevate them to Augusta and Caesar, rights the wrongs caused by Commodus (who leaves 8K pounds in the treasury, compared to 22M left by Pius), and holds frugal banquets which are ridiculed by those who are used to the elaborate shindigs of his predecessor; too bad, when they find he's going to reform them, the Pretorian Guards, led by Laetus begin to plot against him, and on Jan.
 3 attempt to acclaim a senator as emperor, but he chickens out, then try again with consul Sosius Falco, whom Pertinax pardons; on Mar.
 28 200-300 Praetorian Guards break into his palace and murder him, carrying his head back to camp on a lance; on Mar.
 28 he is succeeded by Roman Sen. Marcus Didius Salvius Julianus Severus (Didius Julianus) (137-93) (relative of Antonine jurist Salvius Julianus), who is declared Roman emperor #20 after winning an auction at the Praetorian camp (25K sesterces per soldier) (6250 drachms) (200 pounds sterling), outbidding Sulpicius, father-in-law of Pertinax, who sees the latter's head carried into the camp on a lance; when the news spreads to the legions, civil war results, with Didius Clodius Albinus (150-97), gov. of Britain (since 192), Lucius Septimius Severus (145-211), gov. of upper Pannonia (Apr.
 9) (the winner), and Gaius Pescennius Niger (140-94), gov. of Syria (Apr.
 19) all declaring themselves emperor; Severus marches on Rome, causing Didius Julianus to be executed on June 1 by order of the Senate as he approaches within 50 mi.; Severus then strikes a deal with Albinus promising to make him Caesar, then begins the siege of Byzantium in autumn, meanwhile defeating Niger in the Battle of Cyzicus and Battle of Nicaea in Dec.
+Toledo, Spain is annexed by the Roman Empire.
 Roman consuls: Quintus Pompeius Sosius Falco and Gaius Julius Erucius Clarus Vibianus.
 Births: Roman emperor #40 (253-60) Valerian (Publius Licinius Valerianus) (d.
 260); father of Gallienus (218-68).
 Deaths: Roman emperor Didius Julianus (b.
 137) on June 1 (executed).

 194 In the spring Pescennius Niger (b.
 140) is defeated by Lucius Septimius Severus at the Battle of the Cilician Gates in Issus (near modern-day Alexandretta, Syria), retreats S to Antioch, and is executed in Apr.; the Senate declares Septimius Severus as Roman emperor #21 (until 211), and he graciously has his Caesar Clodius Albinus made consul, dissolving the all-Italian Praetorian Guard and recomposing it with legionary veterans.
 The Romans lose Nisibis.
 Roman consuls: Lucius Septimius Severus Pertinax and Decimus Clodius Septimius Albinus.